 One of the hardest tasks a parent has is to balance letting go with maintaining necessary boundaries.
 However, exploration is an essential tool for mastering the tasks required of adolescence.
 Teens will want to experiment with different activities and different personas.
 They may decide they are an artist one day and a politician the next.
 Allowing teens to safely explore all of their possible selves enables them to gather information about what fits.

-Teens often thrive in environments where they are allowed to engage in exploration (with appropriate boundaries, of course) and where they find encouragement and not judgment.
+Teens often thrive in experiential learning environments where they are allowed to engage in exploration (with appropriate boundaries, of course) and where they find encouragement and not judgment.
 They need to find spaces where they don’t feel the need to fit the mold, but instead, can break it and make it their own.
 Their self-esteem depends on it!

 The Power of Possibility